How is the Java platform independent?

-- The resulting bytecode is non-executable and requires the use of an interpreter to run on a computer.
+- The resulting bytecode is non-executable and requires an interpreter to run on a computer.
 The JVM is this interpreter, and it is the JVM that executes the Bytecode.

 - Finally, the programme executes to get the desired result.

-The compiler outputs an.exe file that is OS dependant in the case of C/ C++ (languages that are not platform neutral).
-When we try to run this.exe file on a different OS, it fails since it is OS dependant and thus incompatible with the other OS.
+The compiler outputs an.exe file that is OS dependent in the case of C/ C++ (languages that are not platform neutral).
+When we try to run this.exe file on a different OS, it fails since it is OS dependent and thus incompatible with the other OS.
 Java Online Training will enhance your programming skills in Java.

-The essential element to remember about Java is that the JVM is dependent on the operating system – thus if you’re using Mac OS X, your JVM will be different than if you’re using Windows or another operating system.
-This fact may be verified by attempting to download the JVM for your specific machine – you will be presented with a list of JVMs corresponding to various operating systems, and you will obviously select the JVM that is aimed for the operating system that you are using.
+The essential element to remember about Java is that the JVM depends on the operating system – thus, if you’re using Mac OS X, your JVM will be different than if you’re using Windows or another operating system.
+This fact may be verified by attempting to download the JVM for your specific machine – you will be presented with a list of JVMs corresponding to various operating systems, and you will obviously select the JVM that is aimed at the operating system you are using.
 As a result, we may deduce that JVM is platform-dependent, which is why Java is able to be “Platform Independent.”

 Points to Remember: